microsoft/DeepSpeed/docs/index.md

 ## DeepSpeed Software Suite

+The innovations and technology developed by the DeepSpeed Team are implemented and packaged into the following software artifacts:

 ### DeepSpeed Library

    The [DeepSpeed](https://github.com/microsoft/deepspeed) library is an open-sourced repository that implements and packages the innovations and technologies developed under the DeepSpeed pillars.